zebrai2/piano-learning/curriculum/practice discipline and routines.md

 * Use variation (tempo, dynamics, articulation) to stay engaged
 * Isolate common failure points and loop them with focus

+### 7. **Sight-Reading Development**

+* Practice reading new, simple material regularly — not just rehearsed pieces
+* Use short excerpts (4–8 bars) with predictable patterns and basic rhythms
+* Limit repeats — read once or twice, then move on
+* Build fluency with note recognition, directional reading (step/skip), and simple rhythms
+* Prioritize *confidence and flow* over perfection

 ---

 ## ⏰ Practice Routine Components

-Each session (\~30–45 min) should flexibly draw from:
+Each session (∼30–45 min) should flexibly draw from:

 * **Warm-up (5–8 min)**: technique drills, scales, or 5-finger patterns
-* **Skill Focus (10–15 min)**: isolated technical or reading work
+* **Skill Focus (10–15 min)**: isolated technical, sight-reading, or rhythmic work
 * **Repertoire (10–20 min)**: learn, reinforce, or polish pieces
 * **Reflection (2–5 min)**: quick mental or written check-in

+Note: Not all components need to occur in every session.
+Sessions should adapt based on skill readiness, current goals, and available material.

 ---

 ## 📆 Numbered Practice Cycle (5-Day Plan)

 Use a rolling 5-day cycle that picks up where you last left off.
-This ensures momentum and structure without calendar pressure.
+This ensures momentum and structure without calendar pressure. **If a task is not yet relevant**, substitute additional time for learning or reinforcement in active areas.

 ### Day 1: **Foundation Focus**

-* Warm-up + technique
+* Warm-up + technique focus
-* Core skill work (e.g., rhythm, note reading)
+* Core skill work (e.g., rhythm, note naming, or sight-reading drill)
-* Play through or review a previously learned repertoire piece
+* If applicable, play through or review a previously learned repertoire piece (e.g., rhythm, note naming, or sight-reading drill)

 ### Day 2: **Composition Lab**

 * Warm-up with motif or rhythmic exploration
-* Work on a current composition project (new idea or refine existing)
+* If applicable, refine a current composition project
-* Short hands-on sketching or melody draft
+* If not yet composing, spend extra time on motif building or melodic idea generation

 ### Day 3: **Repertoire Builder**

+* Warm-up + brief technical drill
 * Learn or refine a current repertoire piece
 * Focus on 1–2 challenging measures with looping
-* Reinforce one musical concept (e.g., phrasing, dynamics)
+* If applicable, reinforce a musical concept (e.g., phrasing, dynamics)

 ### Day 4: **Application & Review**

+* Warm-up + brief coordination or articulation pattern
 * Light run-through of a piece (repertoire or composition)
 * Reflect on what's feeling stronger vs. weaker
 * Optional: record a small section if ready and review
+* If no full piece is playable yet, focus on linking smaller sections

 ### Day 5: **Integration Day**

 * One full warm-up routine
-* Play through one composition + one repertoire piece
+* If applicable, play through one composition + one repertoire piece
 * Light written or verbal reflection: “What did I solidify this cycle?”

 ---

-## 🔁 Skill Transfer and Retention
+## ⟳ Skill Transfer and Retention

 * Skill drills build reliability, but repertoire proves fluency
 * When a piece is mastered with a target skill, that skill is considered "locked in"